Douglas MacArthur: Junior officer

-MacArthur spent his graduation furlough with his parents at Fort Mason, California, where his father, now a major general, was serving as commander of the Department of the Pacific.
+MacArthur spent his graduation furlough with his parents at Fort Mason, California, where his father, now a major general, was commanding the Department of the Pacific.
 Afterward, he joined the 3rd Engineer Battalion, which departed for the Philippines in October 1903.
 MacArthur was sent to Iloilo, where he supervised the construction of a wharf at Camp Jossman.
-He went on to conduct surveys at Tacloban City, Calbayog and Cebu City.
-In November 1903, while working on Guimaras, he was ambushed by a pair of Filipino brigands or guerrillas; he shot and killed both with his pistol.
+He conducted surveys at Tacloban City, Calbayog and Cebu City.
+In November 1903, while working on Guimaras, he was ambushed by a pair of Filipino brigands or guerrillas; he shot and killed both.
 He was promoted to first lieutenant in Manila in April 1904.
 In October 1904, his tour of duty was cut short when he contracted malaria and dhobi itch during a survey on Bataan.
 He returned to San Francisco, where he was assigned to the California Debris Commission.
 In July 1905, he became chief engineer of the Division of the Pacific.

 In October 1905, MacArthur received orders to proceed to Tokyo for appointment as aide-de-camp to his father.
-A man who knew the MacArthurs at this time wrote that: "Arthur MacArthur was the most flamboyantly egotistical man I had ever seen, until I met his son."
+A man who knew the MacArthurs at this time wrote that "Arthur MacArthur was the most flamboyantly egotistical man I had ever seen, until I met his son."
 They inspected Japanese military bases at Nagasaki, Kobe and Kyoto, then headed to India via Shanghai, Hong Kong, Java and Singapore, reaching Calcutta in January 1906.
 In India, they visited Madras, Tuticorin, Quetta, Karachi, the Northwest Frontier and the Khyber Pass.
-They then sailed to China via Bangkok and Saigon, and toured Canton (Guangzhou), Qingdao, Beijing, Tianjin, Hankou and Shanghai before returning to Japan in June.
+They then sailed to China via Bangkok and Saigon, and toured Canton, Qingdao, Beijing, Tianjin, Hankou and Shanghai before returning to Japan in June.
 The next month they returned to the United States, where Arthur MacArthur resumed his duties at Fort Mason, still with Douglas as his aide.
 In September, Douglas received orders to report to the 2nd Engineer Battalion at the Washington Barracks and enroll in the Engineer School.
-While there he also served as "an aide to assist at White House functions" at the request of President Theodore Roosevelt.
+While there he served as "an aide to assist at White House functions" at the request of President Theodore Roosevelt.